Back to Delaware

 Collection development policy

-A written plan that outlines how a library selects and maintains its collection of materials.
+A written plan that explains how a library chooses books and handles requests to remove them.

 Local education agency